New Traffic Pattern - Coming Oct. 16 and 17

-The possibility of converting North/South Clinton Avenues and St. Paul Street/South Avenue through downtown Rochester from their current one-way traffic pattern to a two-way pattern has been the subject of a study started in the fall of 2011 ( http://www.cityofrochester.gov/twowayconversion ).
+The possibility of converting North/South Clinton Avenues and St. Paul Street/South Avenue through Downtown Rochester from their current one-way traffic pattern to a two-way pattern has been the subject of a study since fall 2011.

-To date the study has produced an Existing Conditions Analysis Report, a Future Conditions Forecast Report and a Draft Feasibility Assessment Report.
+To date, the study has produced an Existing Conditions Analysis Report, a Future Conditions Forecast Report and a Feasibility Assessment Report.
 Links to these reports are found below.

-The Center City Two-Way Conversion Project will implement the two-way conversion north of and including Main Street using the Draft Report’s recommendations.
-If there are revisions in the Final Feasibility Assessment Report which modify the design’s scope of work the City will review these with the Consultant and implement any additional services that may be needed.
+The Center City Two-Way Conversion Project will implement the two-way conversion north of and including Main Street using the report recommendations.

 The design agreement will be fully funded by the City.
-The City has applied for Federal funds to partially fund the construction.
-In anticipation of receiving these funds, the Construction documents will follow Locally Administered Federal Aid Projects guidelines.
+RGRTA has applied for federal funds to partially fund the construction.
+In anticipation of receiving these funds, the construction documents will follow Locally Administered Federal Aid Projects guidelines.

 North Clinton Avenue from Cumberland Street to Main Street

 St. Paul Street from Cumberland Street to Main Street